“Give me the sorrows of the world. I will transform it into hope.”

 I have known from an early age what it is to feel terrorized in your own home by people whose love ignites into hatred, aggression and violence.
 I know how it feels to have to flee, to seek safe refuge in a strange house, to no longer have a home.
 And I know, the strength kindness, caring and compassion can bring—and the power of beauty to help us transcend our pain.

-Thank you to all my collectors who have purchased my art, and people who have taken my art workshops for helping me support this vital cause.
+Thank you to all my collectors and people who have taken my art workshops for helping me support this vital cause.
 Together we help make a difference.

 Hospice New Zealand